tashirosota/tashirosota/README.md

 - ⚡ Fun fact: ...
 I was playing the drums at [this](https://www.youtube.com/watch?v=DUdJDSBQzBw).
 [Now](https://www.youtube.com/watch?v=8hdyhaJgAPc)

 ## OSS
+Please give me a star　if you have an OSS you like🍻
 ### PokeMake
 [PokeMake](https://github.com/tashirosota/poke_make) is command line tool to decorate your make commands with Pokemon made by Elixir.